aniolpetit/irwa-2025-group06/project_progress/part_3/IRWA_Part3_Report.md

 - BM25, on the other hand, models term frequency saturation more realistically and handles length normalization more flexibly.
 This makes it better suited for our heterogeneous corpus, though it introduces additional parameters (k1, b) and can overly favor long template-like descriptions.
 Despite these trade-offs, BM25 generally produces rankings that feel more consistent with user search intent in a product-oriented search engine.

-- Old

-The main differences between TF-IDF and BM25 lie in how they handle document length and term frequency:

-**Length Normalization:**
-- **TF-IDF**: Cosine normalization can over-penalize longer documents, often favoring shorter documents even when longer ones contain more relevant information.
-- **BM25**: Tunable length normalization (`b = 0.75`) provides more balanced treatment, allowing longer documents with detailed descriptions to rank appropriately.

-**Term Frequency Saturation:**
-- **TF-IDF**: Logarithmic scaling still allows very high term frequencies to dominate scores.
-- **BM25**: Non-linear saturation function prevents excessive dominance from repeated terms, making it more robust to natural term repetition in well-written documents.

-**Practical Impact:**
-In our experiments, BM25 tends to rank documents with detailed product descriptions higher, while TF-IDF favors documents with minimal or no descriptions.
-For example, for the query "ecko unl shirt", BM25's top results include documents with full product descriptions, whereas TF-IDF's top results often have "N/A" descriptions.

-**Pros and Cons:**

-**TF-IDF:**
-- **Pros**: Simple to implement and interpret; well-established baseline; works well for collections with uniform document lengths; favors concise, focused documents.
-- **Cons**: Can over-penalize longer documents; logarithmic TF scaling still allows high frequencies to dominate; less robust to natural term repetition in detailed descriptions.

-**BM25:**
-- **Pros**: Better length normalization with tunable parameters; non-linear term frequency saturation prevents keyword stuffing; more robust to natural term repetition; better suited for heterogeneous document collections; probabilistic foundation.
-- **Cons**: Requires parameter tuning (`k1` and `b`); more complex than TF-IDF; like TF-IDF, lacks semantic understanding and treats terms as independent.

 ### 1.3 Custom Score